 Installing the Sitecore Azure Toolkit

-Sitecore Azure Toolkit is a ZIP package and can be unpacked into a folder of the hard drive.
+Sitecore Azure Toolkit is a ZIP package that you can unpack into a folder of the hard drive.
 When unpacked, Sitecore Azure Toolkit package creates the following files and folders:

 - Tools folder – Microsoft PowerShell commandlets and the necessary supplementary libraries.